Thaeimos/aws-terraform/README.md

 - The inspiration for the spot instances [comes from here](https://github.com/aws-samples/ecs-refarch-mixed-mode/blob/master/README.md).
 - For the user creation we used [this post](https://blog.gitguardian.com/managing-aws-iam-with-terraform-part-1/).
 - Dynamic subnets creation based on this [Stackoverflow post](https://stackoverflow.com/questions/63309824/for-each-availability-zone-within-an-aws-region/63310014#63310014).
-- We use code for the frontend and backend applications based on this [post](https://dev.to/eelayoubi/building-a-ha-aws-architecture-using-terraform-part-2-30gm)
+- We use code for the frontend and backend applications based on this [post](https://dev.to/eelayoubi/building-a-ha-aws-architecture-using-terraform-part-2-30gm).
+- Heavily use of environments to segment variables, as explained in this [document](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).